vnuu/soc-alert-triage-and-automation-pipeline/README.md

 ---

-## Part 1: Initial Setup and Configuration
+## Part 1: Applications and Virtual Machines Installation

 ### 1. Installing and Configuring Windows 10 VM

 **VirtualBox** is a free and open-source virtualization tool that enables you to create and run virtual machines on your computer.
+It is used to run the Windows 10 VM, which will act as the endpoint.

 #### 1.1 Install VirtualBox
 1. Download and install **VirtualBox** from [VirtualBox Downloads](https://www.virtualbox.org/wiki/Downloads).